php-fig/fig-standards/proposed/objectcache.md

     interface ObjectCache {

         /**
          * Stores a new value in the cache.
          *
          * The key must be provided as a string, the value may be any serializable
          * PHP value.
          *
+         * The $ttl represents the time the cache entry is valid for.
+This value
+         * should be treated as advisory, and may be ignored by implementations *
          * @param string $key
          * @param mixed $value
+         * @param int $ttl
          * @return void
          */
-        function store($key, $value);
+        function set($key, $value, $ttl = null);

         /**
          * Fetches an object from the cache.
          *
          * If the object did not exist, this method must return null.
          *
          * @param string $key
          * @return mixed
          */
-        function fetch($key);
+        function get($key);

         /**
          * Deletes an item from the cache.
          *
          * @param string $key
          * @return void
          */
-        function delete($key);
+        function unset($key);

     }

 ## Notes

 * This document does not define how to handle error conditions, such as the inability to store an item, due to for example a backend being down.
 * There is no distinction between fetching a 'null' value, or an item not existing in the cache backend.
 It is up to the calling code to work around this, if needed.
 * This document does not define what constitutes valid keys.
 Backends may have restrictions around this.
 It is recommended for the calling code to use sane keys, and possibly run a hash function if needed.